SaloniGupta1201/D3-Challenge/README.md

 ## Over All layout
 ![data journalism ](./assets/Images/D3Times.gif)
 ## Deployment
-This app is deployed public on GitHub page, click the following link to see how it looks like D3 Time Home page
+This app is deployed public on GitHub page, click the following link to see how it looks like [Data Journalism Dashboard - by Saloni Gupta]()

 ## About the Data
 [US Census Bureau](https://data.census.gov/cedsci/profile?g=0100000US)